xXJSONDeruloXx/hibernato/README.md

 ### First Time Setup

-1. Open Hibernato from the Decky menu
+1. Open hibernado from the Decky menu
 2. Check the hibernation status indicator
 3. If not ready, click "Setup Hibernation" or enable "Auto-setup" toggle
 4. The plugin will configure swapfile and kernel parameters automatically